ahawkins/hawkins.io/wip/authentication-with-ember-apps.md

 > God I want to push this mother out so bad
 > - Alex

 Yes.
 Me too.
-This will really put the icing on the 1.0.0 cake
+This will really put the icing on the 1.0.0 cake.
+Also, check this [gist](https://gist.github.com/machty/5647589) if you're interested in the changes.